jg223fp/Thermal_sensor_drone/doc/setup.md

 </BR>

-The last thing we want to do on TTN is to add integrations for IFTTT and ubidots.
+The last thing we want to do on TTN is to add integrations for IFTTT and Ubidots.
 We will use IFTTT to log our transmitted data in a google spreadsheet and Ubidots for showing a dashboard and activating the alarm.
 We do this by going to the tab integrations.
 There are a few to choose from.
 ### IFTTT
-Explenation of  the fields:
+Explanation of the fields:
 * Create a Process ID: this can be anything you want, it’s a unique identifier for the IFTTT process
 * Create an Event ID: this is what our event within IFTTT will be called, make something up!
 * Key: we will get this from IFTTT after creating the IFTTT app